Phc2001/PHC/README.md

    - Push the repository to GitHub.
    - Go to **Settings → Pages**.
    - Select the branch (e.g., `main`) and root folder.
-   - Your site will be live at `https://yourusername.github.io/repo-name/`.
+   - Your site will be live at `https://phc2001.github.io/PHC/`.
-4. Customize the WhatsApp number, pricing, or content as needed (all editable in the HTML).